gagolews/genieclust/docs/_sources/weave/sparse.rst.txt

 Let's extract 200 clusters with Genie with respect to  cosine similarity between films' ratings as given by users (two movies considered similar if they get similar reviews).
-Sparse inputs are supported by the approximate version of the algorithm and require the availability of the `nmslib` package
+Sparse inputs are supported by the approximate version of the algorithm which  relies on the near-neighbour search routines implemented in the `nmslib` package.